ozzyZig1994/boxes-the-minigame/README.md

 # Boxes the minigame

-A small game in which you try to reach the end of a 5-box board with a given sequence of numbers from 1 to 6, this sequence of numbers represents the rolls of a die.
+A small game in which you try to reach the end of a board of 5 squares with a certain sequence of numbers from 1 to 6, this sequence of numbers represents the rolls of a die.

+The goal is to reach the last square of the board.
+Create the combination of winning rolls to finish the game through a `.txt` document as follows `3-5-1-5-6-6-6`

 Features: